Montana Earth Science Picture of the Week

 The Doppler Effect . . . reds and greens. . .

-The image on the right was made using the radar’s “velocity mode.”
+The image on the right was made using the RADAR's velocity mode.
 This mode, which also relies on precipitation (and dust) to reflect radar waves, uses the Doppler Effect to determine wind direction beneath or within a thunderstorm.
-Radar waves sent to the area marked A are reflecting off of precipitation and dust particles that are blowing toward the radar device in Billings, whereas waves sent to area B echo off of particles that are moving away from the Billings station.
+RADAR waves sent to the area marked A are reflecting off of precipitation and dust particles that are blowing toward the RADAR device in Billings, whereas waves sent to area B echo off of particles that are moving away from the Billings station.
 The result is that waves coming back from area A have a higher frequency (shorter wavelength) than those returning from B. Computers use colors to show the difference between incoming (green) and outgoing winds (red) so that meteorologists can visualize the strong rotation beneath the thunderstorm.
-The National Weather Service has radar devices near Billings, Glasgow, Great Falls, and Missoula.
+The National Weather Service has RADAR devices near Billings, Glasgow, Great Falls, and Missoula.

 Bad day in eastern Montana . . .

 Although the tornado shown on the radar images was very severe, it happened in a remote area so no one was hurt and very little damage resulted.
-If it had swept through Billings or any other town, the death and destruction would have been worthy of national news coverage.
+If the tornado had swept through Billings, or any other town, the death and destruction would have been worthy of national news coverage.
 The same line of severe thunderstorms that spawned the twister did cause considerable wind damage (not tornadic) to power lines, grain elevators, and a pickup several miles southeast of Circle (see photo below).
 The storm, which had started at earlier that afternoon in Montana, finally fizzled out the next morning in Minnesota.

 Term: Doppler Effect